8area8/p5__foodlik/README.md

 ### 4.2 - (Re)create the database

-* The data are stored in a json file.
+* Data are stored in a Json file.
 Let's go to the Data-base : ```python main.py --create_database```.
-This will delete and recreate the database foodlik, and add all json datas inside.
+This will delete and recreate the database foodlik, and add all Json data inside.

 >**Note :** Recreate the MySQL database is fifteen times longer than the PosteSQL database.
-It's due to their respective python module
+It's due to their respective python library.

 ### 4.3 - the mix of both